.

 Please note that most of these are Automatic Weather Stations (AWS) using a Davis Vantage Pro 2 array of instruments or similar.

-The links in this list were last up-dated on 1st February 2013.
+The links in this list were last checked in November 2017

 Near to Huncoat.